KaanKayali/Clipping-algorithm/README.md

 In this example, it looks at the specific triangle to see if the x values are greater than or equal to 0.
 This if-statement only works on the left edge because the left edge is at 0 on the x-axis.
 So if the x-value of the 3 points is greater than or equal to it, it is inside the screen, otherwise it is outside the screen.
 So the point is added to either `insidePoints` or `outsidePoints`.

 To simplify the check, a small length over the outer edge of the screen can be checked to see if it lies within it.
 This means that we use a second variable to make the entire screen smaller than it is to see whether clipping works.
 In addition, this value allows us to make the script more changeable.
 This means that if in the future we decide to reduce or enlarge the size of the screen where the clipping takes place, it can be done easily.
-In my coding example it looks like this:
+In my coding example it looks like this:<br />
 <br />
 <img height="450px" src="/images/screenshot23.png"/><br />
 ```